Vinschool welcomes New Zealand students

 Wednesday, 28/02/2018, 01:02 (GMT+7)

-In the 1st semester of 2017-2018 academic year, many international exchange and cooperation activities have been held and brought many new experiences for Vinschool’s students and teachers.
+In the 1st semester of the 2017-2018 academic year, many international exchange and cooperating activities have been held and brought many new experiences for Vinschool’s students and teachers.

-Earlier, Waikato University and Vinschool have signed the memorandum in developingprograms for students and teachers, unifying the cooperation methods in creating the framework for pedagogicalcapabilities, evaluatingthe skills, organizing training courses and teacher exchange programs as well as the training contents to better prepare the Vietnamese high school students for a chance to study aboard at the top universities in New Zealand.
+Earlier, Waikato University and Vinschool signed a memorandum in developing programs for students and teachers s that consist of training programs on pedagogical skills and capabilities and teacher exchange programs.
+There are also training contents for students to better prepare them for and provide them with a chance to study abroad at the top universities in New Zealand.